 - I am indebted to the personal assistance of Martin Cate, Jeff “Beach Bum” Berry, Matt Pietrek, and the writings of Wayne Curtis, for some of the historical and conjectural detail of the early days of the 151s.
 Needless to say, any mistakes in this text or errors in the theories are mine, not theirs.

-There is almost no rum company in existence which really cares much about its own history and when its various rums were first released, changed, reblended, remade, re-issued, nothing.
-Nor, since the demise of ReferenceRhum website, is there a centralized database of rums, to our detriment.
+There is almost no rum company in existence which really cares much about its own release history and when its various rums were first issued, changed, reblended, remade, re-labelled, re-issued, nothing.
+Nor, since the demise of ReferenceRhum website, is there a centralized database of rums, to our detriment (though in 2022, Rum-X started to become a viable replacement).
 So one has to sniff around to find things, but at least google makes it easier.

 There is a huge swathe of time between the 1930s and the 1990s, when rum was a seen as a commodity (referred to as merely “Jamaican” rum or “Barbados rum,” for example, in a generalized and dismissive context), and practically ignored as a quality product.
 Unsurprisingly records of the brands and rums were not often kept, so the list below is not as good as I’d like it to be.
 That said, here are those 151s I have managed to track down, and a few notes where applicable.
 I make no claim that it’s exhaustive, just the best I could do for now.
 I’d be grateful for any additions (with sources).

 - Admiral’s Old J 151 Overproof Spiced Rum Tiki Fire

 - AH Riise Old St Croix 151 (1960s; and from reddit page.
 A “St Croix Rum” was referred to in 1888 Bartender’s Guide without elaboration

 - Ann’s Cove 151 Proof Barbados Rum (Discontinued, date unknown)